Nuclear activities in Brazil: Costs of nuclear activities

 While it is difficult to determine the total cost of the country's nuclear program across its history, the construction of Angra 1 and Angra 2 cost US$12.5 billion.

 In 2008, the costs for the construction of Angra 3 were estimated in R$7.2 billion (US$3.4 billion).
 However, in 2010, that number was raised to R$10.4 billion (US$4.9 billion).
 This amount is in addition to the BR$1.5 billion (US$702 million) previously spent on the construction and the US$20 million spent annually with maintenance and storage of the equipment bought over 20 years ago.

 In December 2012, the official estimate for the total cost of this project was R$13.9 billion (US$6 billion).

 Several experts, like physicists and politicians Luiz Pinguelli Rosa and José Goldemberg, have voiced their opposition to Brazil's nuclear endeavor, calling it a very expensive source of energy.
-The anti-nuclear NGO Greenpeace consiers the costs associated with nuclear energy to be an obstacle to Brazilian development of a domestic renewable energy market.
+The anti-nuclear NGO Greenpeace considers the costs associated with nuclear energy to be an obstacle to Brazilian development of a domestic renewable energy market.